ssenmosip/mosip-temp-documentation/FRS-Registration-Services.md

 4. The user then captures face photo using the face photo capture-device.
 5. On successful authentication, the system logs in the user.

-#### D. Enforce multi factor login for Admin users. [**[↑]**](#table-of-content)

-When an Admin user opens the registration client by entering their username the system recognizes the username as that of an Admin and enforces multi-factor authentication in the configured order

-The System enforces multi-factor authentication for Admin users as configured, regardless of the mode of authentication for Registration Officers and Supervisors.

-Note: multifactor authentication is the type of authentication where an admin user is authenticated by more than one mode.
-Some examples could be OTP and Iris, and Finger print and OTP, etc.
-#### E. Temporarily lock the user account after five unsuccessful login attempts.
+#### B. Temporarily lock the user account after five unsuccessful login attempts.
 1. The MOSIP system temporarily locks the user to login in case the user gives an invalid password for login five times continuously.
 1. Upon the fifth unsuccessful attempt to login, displays an error message
 1. The temporarily lock lasts for 30 minutes.